ecyriaque/mario-party-jamboree/README.md

 ## ✨ Main Features

 - **Random board selection**: Click the button to generate a random board from the game.
+- **3D Interactive Mario**: A 3D Mario runs along the screen and jumps to hit the button.
+- **Mario Question Block**: Custom styled button in the form of the iconic Mario question mark block.
 - **Animations & Effects**: Dynamic transitions, confetti, glow, zoom, flash, animated background particles.
 - **Detailed display**: Each board shows its name, image, description, difficulty, and type.
 - **Favorites**: Add or remove boards from your favorites, accessible via a dedicated panel.